 Future Farmers of America (FFA): This group is for 6th, 7th, and 8th graders.
 The FFA promotes agri-science with a strong knowledge and perspective of agricultural progress and productivity.
-Mr. Ren Hester the advisor.
+Mr. Morgan Anderson is the advisor.

 Junior Beta: The purpose is to promote scholarship, leadership, and good citizenship.
 Membership is by invitation only and is for 7th and 8th grade students.
 Students must have all A's and a 93 average or above.
-The advisor is Mrs.Wanda Dobson.
+The advisor is Mrs.Susan Exum.